What is concurrent validity?

 Validity usually refers to how accurately a test or method measures something.
 For instance, if a test measures what it is supposed to measure, and the outcome closely resembles other valid tests or real-world values, it is considered valid.
-This is especially important because the conclusions you gather from research are only useful if they’re valid.
+This is especially important because the conclusions you gather from are only useful if they’re valid.

 Ensuring research is done properly depends on several factors, such as determining whether what is being tested is actually what is intended to be tested.
 Remember to also consider how observations are made and how they are influenced by the circumstances in which they are made.